• Skip to primary navigation

 Kale Salad with Roasted Delicata

-A wonderful fall salad loaded with healthy kale, roasted delicata, brussel sprouts, pomegranates, and crispy bacon.
+A wonderful fall salad loaded with delicious kale, roasted delicata, brussel sprouts, pomegranates, and crispy bacon.
 All delicious!

 No ratings yet